simonarnell/simonarnell.github.io/_posts/2018-10-21-IoT-Traffic-Light.md

 # Arduino

 The Arduino is a very popular micro-controller that through its integrated development environment provides a very accessible means to get into embedded systems programming.
-The Arduino Uno board that I have used in this experiment uses 5V TTL signals - for a technical description of what TTL (Transistor-Transistor Logic) means, National Instruments maintains an excellant knowledge base [article](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z000000P9yaSAC).
+The Arduino Uno board that I have used in this experiment uses 5V TTL signals - for a technical description of what TTL (Transistor-Transistor Logic) means, National Instruments maintains an excellent knowledge base [article](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z000000P9yaSAC).

 I started with learning how to control LEDs using the Arduino, then relays, LEDs controlled via relays and finally the 230V lamps of the traffic light.
 The Arduino sketch for this is pretty simple as it just steps through the four phases of a UK traffic light, consisting of: